iterative/dvc.org/static/docs/commands-reference/remote_modify.md

 Remote `name` and `option` name are required.
 Option names are remote type specific.
-See below examples and a list of per remote type - AWS S3, Google cloud, Azure, SSH, and others.
+See below examples and a list of per remote type - AWS S3, Google cloud, Azure, SSH, ALiyun OSS, and others.

 This command modifies a section in the DVC [config file](/doc/user-guide/dvc-files-and-directories).
 Alternatively, `dvc config` or manual editing could be used to change settings.